 SHIPPING OVERSEAS?
 How Much to ship a kit overseas?

--As of 2012 we have reasonable shipping overseas Port to Port.
+-As of 2013 we have reasonable shipping overseas Port to Port.
 We are looking into assigning distributors to handle multiple kits at once so that the end receiver would pay less for transport and thus offset importation costs.
 This would be ocean freight with delivery of 5 to 6 weeks.
-This price is no higher than quotes for trucking the kit across the USA Other destinations including New Zealand and Australia are expected to be just as affordable.
+This price is no higher than quotes for trucking the kit across the USA.
 Those of you interested should look into the nearest major ports to your area and what is involved in clearing a kit into the country and getting it then to your door.
 Kit package dimensions and weights are posted on the website.
-UPDATE: the shipping is reasonable but port and clearance fees are crazy!
-Places like Australia in particular, charge high clearance fees.
-A group order through a distributor is the only way to offset these additional costs.
-Contact us to find out more.
+UPDATE: UPS air freight looks like a viable option with costs of $500 to $700 door to door excluding clearance and import duties.
+Contact your local customs or department of commerce to learn about import calculations.

 Side-decks on a larger version?
 Side decks are nice for racing dinghies but do not work with the nesting parameter.
 This is a compact nested package and side decks would add a lot of width, for one, as well as a lot of complexity.